-The Doctor gives chase and he finds himself in a Victorian courtyard.
+The Doctor suddenly finds himself in a Victorian courtyard.

 Sue: Nice set.

-Sue: Really?
+Sue: Are they really?
 At night?
-Oh yeah, so they are.
-I’m impressed.
+Oh yeah, so they are… I’m impressed.

-Sue: That sounds rude.
+Sue: That sounds a bit rude.
 I hope it isn’t a Victorian brothel.

-But before they can enter this establishment, Glitz is harpooned.
+But before the pair can enter the establishment, Glitz is inconveniently harpooned.

-Back in the courtroom, the Master has more beans to spill.
-To paraphrase Brian Blessed: “PERI’S ALIVE!”
+Meanwhile, back in the courtroom, the Master has a few more beans left to spill.
+Or to paraphrase Brian Blessed: “PERI’S ALIVE!”

 Sue: WHAT THE ****?
-She married Brian Blessed?
+Peri married Brian Blessed?
 Is that a joke?
 Is the Master taking the piss?
-I don’t believe that for one second.
+Sorry, but I don’t believe that for one second.

 Sue: Oh, it’s Eddie Yeats.
 A posh Eddie Yeats.
 That makes my head hurt even more than the stuff with the Valeyard.
 Which I still don’t get by the way.